-The Spring Hill Farm Animal Biosafety Level 2 Facility is a new standalone animal research facility.
+The Spring Hill Farm Animal Biosafety Level 2 Facility is a new standalone vivarium/animal research facility.
 The facility will be located at the Spring Hill Farm along RT 195.
 Animal research to include poultry, swine and bovine.
-Construction began in Winter 2018 and will be completed in Winter 2019.
+Construction began in Winter 2018 with completion in Fall 2018.